-Authorization of 12 6 months may be granted for continuation of therapy when all of the following criteria are met:
+Authorization of 12 months may be granted for continuation of therapy when all of the following criteria are met:

-- Member meets all requirements in the coverage criteria section for initial approval. - Member has experienced a reduction in severity and/or duration of acute attacks. - Prophylaxis should be considered based on the attack frequency, attack severity, comorbid conditions, and member's quality of life.
+- Member meets all requirements in the coverage criteria section. - Member has experienced a reduction in severity and/or duration of acute attacks. - Prophylaxis should be considered based on the attack frequency, attack severity, comorbid conditions, and member's quality of life.